-Proteins may be positively or negatively charged in soluthe solution.
+Proteins may be positively or negatively charged in solution depending on their isoelectic points (pI) and the pH of the solution.
 A protein is negatively charged if the pH is above the pI, and positively charged if the pH is below the pI.
 The magnitude of the charge and applied voltage will determine how far proteins migrate in a certain time.
 The higher the voltage or the greater the charge on the protein the further it will move.
 The friction of a molecule is a measure of its resistance to movement through the gel and is largely determined by the relationship between the effective size of the molecule, and the size of the pores in the gel.
 The smaller the size of the molecule, or the larger the size of the pores in the gel, the lower the resistance and therefore the faster a molecule moves through the gel.
 Gels with different porosity's can be purchased from chemical suppliers, or made up in the laboratory.
 Smaller pores sizes are obtained by using a higher concentration of cross-linking reagent to form the gel.
 Gels may be contained between two parallel plates, or in cylindrical tubes.
 In non-denaturing electrophoresis the native proteins are separated based on a combination of their charge, size and shape.